-- 2. Double-click on NEW_REQUEST in the Simulation Event window to execute it again as the Trigger; busy remains activated, and an instance of NEW_REQUEST is appended in the Event Pool. - 3.
-Double-click on NEW_REQUEST in the Simulation Event window to execute it a third time as the Trigger; busy remains activated, and an instance of NEW_REQUEST is appended in the Event Pool. - 4.
-Type dump in the Simulation window command line; notice that the event pool has two instances of NEW_REQUEST.
+2. Double-click on NEW REQUEST in the Simulation Event window to execute it again as the Trigger; busy remains

+- 3. Double-click on NEW_REQUEST in the Simulation Event window to execute it a third time as the Trigger; busy remains activated, and an instance of NEW_REQUEST is appended in the Event Pool. - 4.
+Type dump in the Simulation window command line; notice that the event pool has two instances of NEW REQUEST.